 Loyola Medicine family medicine physician Rebecca Maddrell, MDBy Rebecca Maddrell, MD, Family Medicine

-Practicing healthy habits such as eating a good diet and getting regular exercise are crucial to avoid the psychological and social issues of remote working, such as loneliness and blurring boundaries between a person's professional and personal life.
+Practicing healthy habits such as eating a balanced diet and getting regular exercise are crucial to avoid the psychological and social issues of remote working, such as loneliness and blurring boundaries between a person's professional and personal life.

 Taking steps to preserve your overall physical and mental health is essential.
 The following are key strategies for you to add to your routine while working remotely:

-Eating a Healthy Diet
+Eating a healthy diet

 A balanced, healthy diet can make a big impact on your health when you add nutritious foods to your diet.
 Try adding foods such as: